-Love animals?
-Check out these knitting charities for animals, plus free patterns to use for them
+Do you love animals?
+Check out these knitting charities for animals–both pets and wildlife!–and free patterns to use

 Nothing seems to get the heart of a charity knitter beating faster like the opportunity to knit for animals.
 Maybe it’s because animals are the ultimate of the world’s helpless; maybe it’s because so often, humans are the cause of so many animals in distress.